SERENDIPITOUS THOUGHT FOR THE DAY

 Mandy Lender, MD, MBA is the author of The Master Attractor and owner of the ATTRACTOME™ .

-Minna Rozen own the rights to Lender Combinations: Baruch Lender and His Chess Problems.
+Mandy Lender and Minna Rozen own the rights to Lender Combinations: Baruch Lender and His Chess Problems.

-Before I leave, here is an autographed photo dedicated to me, by the actor
+Before I leave, here is an autographed photo dedicated to me, by the actor Richard Kiel (Jaws) as he was struggling and fighting 007 – Roger Moore.

-I ran into Richard Kiel serendipitously.
+I ran into Richard Kiel by serendipity.

 www.mandylender.com www.mandylender.net www.lendercombinations.com www.attractome.com